How to Combat Virtual Meeting Fatigue

 Employees can quickly get bored if your meetings are too formal and unengaging.
 And when boredom sets in, it won’t be long before fatigue follows.

 You can make your virtual meetings engaging by removing elements that make them appear too formal.
-Encourage a sense of community among the team, leverage non-video features (texts, emoji reactions, and in-app chats), icebreakers and “unofficial starts,” and so on.
+Encourage a sense of community among the team, leverage non-video features (texts, emoji reactions, and in-app chats), 5-minute games and icebreakers, and so on.

 Modern virtual meeting apps help employers boost engagement easily by incorporating functionalities that make virtual meetings more fun and relatable (more on this soon).

 The research by Human Factors Lab (discussed above) showed how prolonged meetings could lead to fatigue by triggering spikes in gamma and beta brainwaves.
 These waves are responsible for cognitive functions, memory, and information processing.
 But when they’re elevated, they can induce anxiety, irritability, and stress.